jnwatson/py-lmdb/docs/index.rst

     * Environments may be opened by multiple processes on the same host, making it ideal for working around Python's `GIL
       <http://wiki.python.org/moin/GlobalInterpreterLock>`_.
-    * Multiple sub-databases may be created, with transactions covering all sub-databases.
+    * Multiple sub-databases may be created with transactions covering all sub-databases.
     * Memory mapped, allowing for zero copy lookup and iteration.
 This is optionally exposed to Python using the :py:func:`buffer` interface.